Silver25/neurographic-artist/README.md

 Live site reachable at https://neurographical-915fed1a7d6c.herokuapp.com/

 ## UX Design
-Proposed by Jesse James Garrett, this process is represented as five levels of activity called planes.
-These planes and their concerns are as follows.

-### Target audience

-### First Time Visitor Goals

-### Returning Visitor Goals

 ### User Stories
 - Kanban board created as a GitHub Issues: https://github.com/users/Silver25/projects/3